briankarUB/CGames/README.md

 ### Minimal Viable Product (MVP)
 We want the user to be able to press a button and then enter an activity where questions are asked regarding different python coding concepts.
-The user is rewarded for correct answers and can proceed to the next part of the game upon meeting a minimum point requirement.
+The user is rewarded for correct answers and can select which lessons to complete.
 We want to incorporate a global leaderboard so the user can compare scores with other users.

 ### Add-on features
 1. Globe feature where each continent represents a different concept in Python